Community Discovery in Dynamic Networks: a Survey: Cross-Time Communities Discovery

 \subsection{Evolving memberships, evolving properties}

 In \cite{JRF07}, the authors propose to add edges between nodes in different snapshots, i.e. edges linking nodes at $t$ and $t+1$.
 Two types of these edges can be added: \begin{itemize} \item \textit{identity edges} between the same node, if present at $t$ and $t+1$, and \item \textit{transversal edges} between different nodes in different snapshots. \end{itemize} To do so, the following relation must hold: there is an edge between $u \in t$ and $v \in t+1$ if $\exists w$ such that $(u,w) \in t$ and $(v,w) \in t+1$.
 A static CD algorithm, Walktrap, is consequently applied to this transversal network to obtain dynamic communities. \\ \ \\ The method introduced in \cite{Mucha2010} has been designed for any multi-sliced network, including evolving networks.
 The main contribution lies in a multislice generalization of modularity that exploits laplacian dynamics.
 This method is equivalent to adding links between same nodes in different slices, and then run a community detection on the resulting graph.
 In the article, edges are added only between same nodes in adjacent slices.
 The weight of these edges is a parameter of the method.
 The authors underline that the resolution of the modularity can vary from slice to slice.
 In \cite{Bassett2013}, variations of the same method using different null models are explored. \\ \ \\ In \cite{VLM15}, the notion of clique is generalized to link streams.
 A $\Delta$-clique is a set of nodes and a time interval such that all nodes in this set are pairwise connected at least once during any sub-interval of duration $\Delta$ of the interval.
 The paper presents an algorithm able to compute all maximal (in terms of nodes or time interval) $\Delta$-cliques in a given link stream, for a given $\Delta$.
-A solution able to reduce the computational complexity has been proposed in \cite{HMNS16}
+A solution able to reduce the computational complexity has been proposed in \cite{HMNS16}. \\ \ \\ In \cite{xu2014dynamic}, a dynamic SBM in introduced.
+Contrary to \cite{Yang2009}, it allows community properties (i.e., densities between pairs of nodes) to evolve.
+Note that a potential identifiability problem with allowing both membership and properties to evolve in dynamic SBM was later pointed out in \cite{matias2016}.